moadan/FAC-Website/README.md

 Colors for styling, I chose a contrasting pink and blue theme.
 I used border-radius a lot for softer edges on most elements.

+- bug's

+Imaging sizing and loading was one the main bug's i faced, as moblie sceens and web views load as different speeds, this caused responsive lag onload.

+I looked into this topic of resizing images to the dimensions they will be displayed on the website or mobile app.
+This avoids unnecessary resizing by the browser, leading to faster loading as a solution, however i didn't get around to implementing this the project.

 # Project Inspiration